Compensation for Victims of Property

 If you have been injured as the result of a property owner’s negligence, you have the right to claim compensation for your financial losses and suffering.
 While on the surface they can seem straightforward, such cases can involve complex issues of fact and law.
 You should speak with an attorney experienced in premises liability cases.

-Walker, Hamilton & Koenig, LLP has been representing victims of negligence in Northern California for more than 25 years.
+Walker, Hamilton & Kearns, LLP has been representing victims of negligence in Northern California for more than 25 years.
 Our attorneys have a record of success in challenging premises liability cases, many of which have involved novel legal issues.
 We represent people who have been harmed by property owner negligence in cases involving:

 - Assaults in hotels, on cruise ships and at other locations